morganzero/dapi-docker/README.md

 ---

-We hope you find this Dockerized LAMP stack container helpful for deploying your web applications with ease.
+We hope you find this Dockerized DAPI stack container helpful for deploying your web applications with ease.
 If you have any questions or feedback, please don't hesitate to reach out.
 Happy coding!